seehuhn/go-pdf/examples/feature-tests/font-types/NOTES.md

 The CFF data embedded in the OpenType font is not allowed to be CID-keyed, *i.e.* the CFF font must not contain a `ROS` operator.
-Usually, `Encoding` is omitted from the font dictionary, and the mapping from character codes to glyphs is described by the "builtin encoding" of the OpenType font.
+Usually, `Encoding` is omitted from the font dictionary, and the mapping from character codes to glyphs is described by the "built-in encoding" of the OpenType font.

 There seems little reason to use this font type, since the CFF font data can be embedded directly without the OpenType wrapper.